Renawol/IMDB-Movies-Power-BI-/README.md

   - Text box explaining the dashboard

   ## Next commits:
-  Powerpoint explaining the dashboards
+  -Powerpoint explaining the dashboards
-  Explanation of the measures, commands and tables used.
+  -Explanation of the measures, commands and tables used.

 :pineapple: